magento/devdocs/src/guides/v2.4/ext-best-practices/phpstorm/phpstorm-plugin.md

   - Standards
 ---

-The PHPStorm Plugin enabled features and functionality to assist developers in creating custom extensions.
+The PHPStorm Plugin enables features and functionality to assist developers in creating custom extensions.
 This document describes features and fixes in version 4.0.

 ## Code generation